typesupply/opentype-cookbook/website/content/rules.md

     :::fea
     substitute target by replacement;

-We can abbreviate `substitute` with `sub` to cut down on how much stuff we have to type, so let's do that:
+We can abbreviate `substitute` with `sub` to cut down on how much stuff we have to type, so let’s do that:

     :::fea
     sub target by replacement;